dotboris/alt/README.md

     into your shell.
 You can use it without slowing down your shell start time.
 -   __only version switching__: Unlike other tools, `alt` does not take responsibility for installing different versions of commands or managing their dependencies.
-How you install install different versions of commands is entirely up to you.
+How you install different versions of commands is entirely up to you.

 ## Installation